haochenglouis/RobustTSF/README.md

-# RobustTSF: Towards Theory and Design of Robust Time Series Forecasting with Anomalies
+# (ICLR 2024) RobustTSF: Towards Theory and Design of Robust Time Series Forecasting with Anomalies

-This code is a PyTorch implementation of our ICLR 2024 paper "RobustTSF: Towards Theory and Design of Robust Time Series Forecasting with Anomalies".
+This code is a PyTorch implementation of our ICLR'24 paper "RobustTSF: Towards Theory and Design of Robust Time Series Forecasting with Anomalies".
 ## Prerequisites

 cvxpy